isaiahsaclayan/S25-38/docs/gui/gui_infrastructure.md

 <br><br>
 ## ConversionSettingsFrame(tk.Frame)
 ### __init__(parent)
 Called when the ConversionSettingsFrame() object is constructed.
 Initializes all of the interfaces.
 This is where changes to the Conversion Settings window should be made.
+Contains a flag that can be access externally, designed to be used for checking if settings were actually saved or not.

 ### saveButtonCallback(self)
 Saves the settings from the Conversion Settings menu and closes the window.